BrettB76/Brett_Benson_Cyber_knowledge/README.md

 Load balancing ensures that the application will be highly redundant, in addition to restricting access to the network.
 Load balancers can defend an organisation against distributed denial-of-service (DDoS) attacks.
-The primary advantages of using a Jump Box provisioner are automation which reduces the potential for human error and makes it easier to configure potentially thousands of identical machines.
+The primary advantages of using a Jump Box provisioner is automation which reduces the potential for human error and makes it easier to configure potentially thousands of identical machines.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+- Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
-Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server or container.
+- Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server or container.

 The configuration details of each machine may be found below.